diriano/labbces/content/authors/brestevam/_index.md

 - Undergrad Students
 ---

-Beatriz has worked studying the SARS-CoV-2 genome and is currently doing phylogenetic analysis of enzymes involved in the degradation of plant biomass.
+Beatriz has worked in our group since 2020.
+First studying the SARS-CoV-2 genome, then doing phylogenetic analysis of enzymes involved in the degradation of plant biomass, and currently she is interesting in RNA splicing in Sugarcane.